 Contrary to popular belief, a well formulated face oil does not cause excess sebum buildup on the skin.
 As a matter of fact, it can help!
 Face oils should have a "dry touch" finish, meaning they sink in and disappear.
 UFO Ultra Clarifying Face Oil is a dry oil with 1.5% salicylic acid, to fight breakouts without disrupting the natural moisture barrier (which can lead to inflammation and further breakouts).

 Not likely.
 P. Acnes bacteria forms biofilms, meaning that they are pretty good at clustering together and sticking to your skin.
 Plus, the p.acnes bacteria that are already inside of your closed comedones won't get scrubbed away by a physical exfoliant.
 It's best to exfoliate with an AHA (alpha hydroxy acid), like Good Genes, to remove the dead skin cells, and use a BHA (beta hydroxy acid), like UFO, to gently dissolve the sebum buildup.

-AM: After cleansing, clear away your pore-clogging, dead skin cells and reveal smoother texture with our global bestselling, AHA exfoliating treatment, Good Genes glycolic acid treatment.
-Use 2-3 pumps on dry skin and massage in well.
+A.M.: After cleansing, clear away your pore-clogging, dead skin cells and reveal smoother texture with our bestselling AHA exfoliating treatment, Good Genes Glycolic Acid Treatment.
+Apply 1-2 pumps to dry skin as a leave-on treatment.

-PM: Retinoids are considered the gold standard.
-In the evening, after cleansing, apply 2-3 pumps of A+ High Dose Retinoid Serum, to clean, dry skin.
+P.M.: Retinoids are considered the gold standard.
+In the evening, after cleansing, apply 1-2 pumps of A+ High-Dose Retinoid Serum, to clean, dry skin.

 Disclaimer: Results may vary depending on multiple factors: skin type and condition, age, health history, concomitant products used, gender, location, lifestyle, and diet.
 Unretouched photos.